Wonder Wheel (film): Filming

-Principal photography began in Coney Island on September 15, 2016.
-On the same day, filming took place at Vinegar Hill, Brooklyn around Hudson Avenue and Gold Street.
+Principal photography began in Coney Island on September 15, 2016, at Vinegar Hill, Brooklyn around Hudson Avenue and Gold Street.

 Release

 The film premiered as the closing film of the New York Film Festival on October 14, 2017.
 It was theatrically released on December 1, 2017, on Allen's 82nd birthday.

-Wonder Wheel was then released on DVD in the UK by Warner Bros.
-Home Entertainment on July 16, 2018.
+Wonder Wheel was released on Blu-ray and DVD by Universal on March 6, 2018, then released on DVD in the UK by Warner Bros. on July 16, 2018.

 Reception

 Box office

 Wonder Wheel grossed $1.4 million in the United States and Canada, and $14.5 million in other territories, for a worldwide total of $15.9 million.
 In the United States the film made $125,570 from five theaters in its opening weekend (an average of $25,114), marking a 61% drop from Café Society's debut the previous year.
 In France, the film was released on January 31, 2018, and sold 20,147 tickets on its opening day, marking the lowest of any Allen film in over 15 years.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 31% based on 202 reviews, with an average rating of 5/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 31% based on 204 reviews, with an average rating of 5/10.
 The website's critical consensus reads, "Wonder Wheel gathers a charming cast in an inviting period setting, but they aren't enough to consistently breathe life into a Woody Allen project that never quite comes together."
-On Metacritic, the film has a weighted average score of 45 out of 100, based on 40 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 46 out of 100, based on 40 critics, indicating "mixed or average reviews".

+Kate Winslet received widespread critical acclaim for her performance.
+A largely positive review of the film from The Times stated: "Kate Winslet delivers an incendiary performance (easily her best since 2008 in The Reader), and singled out her "show-stopping monologue about the decline of her marriage and acting career, delivered with a stunning degree of restraint as the camera sits close to her face, illuminated by moonlight and the ocean’s deep-blue glow behind her" as "among the very best moments in her extensive career."
 Manohla Dargis of The New York Times disliked Allen's writing but credited Winslet for filling her "shabby character with feverish life".

-Graham Fuller for Screen International wrote a positive review, praising Allen, "It would be going too far to say Wonder Wheel is an instant Woody Allen classic, but it’s a reminder that he’s still a force to be reckoned with."
+Graham Fuller for Screen International wrote a positive review, praising Allen, "It would be going too far to say Wonder Wheel is an instant Woody Allen classic, but it’s a reminder that he’s still a force to be reckoned with and a great director of actresses especially."